 Leeroy Lewis Sibanda Million Memory Project Zimbabwe (MMPZ), terres des hommes schweiz

-Juan Francisco Ramirez Flores, Swiss Red Cross Paraguay
+Juan Francisco Ramirez Flores, Fondacion Vencer, Paraguay, supported by Swiss Red Cross

 Samira Marti, member of the Swiss National Parliament